Basic Syntax¶

 Align directives or other similar manual adjustment are not currently supported.

-The two main types of variables are ram
+The two main types of variables are ram variables and rom variables. ram

 variables cannot be given initial assignments, while rom variables must be